alekmaul/pvsneslib/docker/Readme.md

 I just want to compile my code for my ubuntu distribution.

-> Notes: dockerrun.sh *must* be lauched at the root of the repository as it used the current working directory to set `PVSNESLIB_HOME`.
+> Notes: dockerrun.sh *must* be launched at the root of the repository as it used the current working directory to set `PVSNESLIB_HOME`.

 ```
   docker/scripts/dockerrun.sh -d ubuntu